bjompen/bjompen.github.io/posts/secretmanagement.md

 SuperSecretAzureMessage
 ```

-### Of course there are more commands to explore

-But I'm going to leave some work to you, the reader..

-### But did we actually solve the secrets problem
+## But did we actually solve the secrets problem

 Well, yes and no.